 Jessica Weinstein, MD

 Jessica’s medical practice focuses on care for underserved and relatively rural populations in California.
-She is the only trained movement disorder in the area and launched the sole Parkinson’s disease support group in the region.
+She is the only trained movement disorder in the area and actively involved in the sole Parkinson’s disease support group in the region.
 Jessica is interested in the management of motor, non-motor and palliative care needs of people living with movement disorders.